pusher/pusher-websocket-java/README.md

 * The Pusher constructor
 * Connecting
+* Disconnecting
+* Listening to connection events
 * Accessing the connection socket ID
-* Listening to connection events
 * Subscribing to channels
   * Public
   * Private